 This package covers everything from breakfast to snacks to drinks at the hotel.
 Central open area buffet restaurants such as the Beach Bistro, casual pizza restaurant, and Jamaican a la carte diner are just three of seven restaurants.
 Reservations are required for both the Italian Cucina Romana and the Japanese Teppanyaki Kimonos, both of which are only for dinner.
 People who stay in certain types of rooms get free room service, but not everyone does.
 Food gets good reviews all over the place.

 It has a swim-up bar, a beach bar, a piano, and a sports bar, and three other bars open at different times.
 And thanks to collaboration, Robert Mondavi Twin Oaks, unlimited wines are also free of charge because they are part of the bargain.
+If you want to go with your family to Negril, it is better that you stay at Beaches resort.
+You can see the best offers of this resort here.

 3. El Dorado Maroma, Riviera Maya, Mexico